Maryland highway system

 The Maryland highway system is a network of highways owned and maintained by the U.S. state of Maryland.
 In addition to the nationally numbered Interstate Highways and U.S. Highways, the highway system consists of a network of Maryland state-numbered highways.
 All three types of highways together provide access to all incorporated and unincorporated areas in all 23 counties of Maryland as well as the independent city of Baltimore.

 Highway systems

 Interstate highways

-Maryland has 16 Interstate highways, including six primary Interstates and ten auxiliary Interstates.
+Maryland has 14 Interstate highways.
 The longest Interstate in Maryland is Interstate 95, while the shortest Interstate is I-295.
 Maryland also contains an unsigned Interstate, I-595; a former Interstate, I-170; and an intracounty Interstate, I-97, which is also the shortest primary highway in the Interstate Highway System.

 U.S. highways

 Maryland has 14 U.S. Highways, including seven primary U.S. Highways and seven auxiliary U.S. highways.
 The longest U.S. highway in Maryland is U.S. Route 40, while the shortest U.S. highway is US 522.
 Maryland also contains six former U.S. highways.